What is Prioritization?

 So what does each quadrant mean?

-Big Bet – These projects must use the skills and knowledge of the top dog.
-Thus, the leader in charged must dedicate time to oversee the project, at least at the start.
+Big Bet – These projects must be use the skills and knowledge of the top dog.
+Thus, leader in charged must dedicate time to oversee the project, at least at the beginning.
 As the leader “doubles down” and gets personally involved, the project is more likely to end up accomplished.
 The project may be delegated once the leader ensures that the project will succeed, thus becoming a home run.

 Home Run – As stated above, you want to spend a majority of your time focusing on the big bets.
 If the project has a high probability of succeeding, this is when the leader delegates the task to a top team member.
 This team member must have the potential to carry it out.
 As always, when delegating any type of task, you must be clear in your directions and open to answering questions.
 Check in at least once a week to make sure they are on the right track.

 Small Win – Small Wins are delegated to team members, but not the star team members like in the home runs.
 The leader does not have to keep an eye on a small win as much as they would for a home run because it is of less importance.

 Junk – This is the leader’s time to wipe out all of the junk projects that are holding the company back.
 Once you get rid of the junk that’s holding you back, you can focus on new projects.